Chaoses-Ib/DirectoryOpus/Manual/basic_concepts/folder_options/folder_options_dialog/RAEDME.md

 There are three main options when saving a format:

-- **Save format for a folder**: The format will be saved for one specific folder (by default, the one currently displayed in the file display - but you can use the up button to save the format for a parent of the current folder if desired).\<WRAP\>
+- **Save format for a folder**: The format will be saved for one specific folder (by default, the one currently displayed in the file display - but you can use the up button to save the format for a parent of the current folder if desired).
   If you turn on the **Replace this folder’s format…** option ,  Opus will search through all your saved Lister layouts, saved folder tabs (and styles), and any currently open folder tabs for this folder, and update their format as well.
-The **Save for all sub-folders** option causes the **Use as the default format for all sub-folders** option to be turned on in the saved format. \</WRAP\>
+The **Save for all sub-folders** option causes the **Use as the default format for all sub-folders** option to be turned on in the saved format.

-- **Save format for all folders**: The format will be saved as the new *User Default* format, which is used for a folder that doesn’t have a specific folder format saved for it.\<WRAP\>
+- **Save format for all folders**: The format will be saved as the new *User Default* format, which is used for a folder that doesn’t have a specific folder format saved for it.
   If you turn on the **Clear any saved folder formats** option, and folders for which you’ve previously saved a specific format will be reset.
-And the **Replace the folder format…** option causes any saved layouts, tabs and styles to also have their formats reset.\</WRAP\>
+And the **Replace the folder format…** option causes any saved layouts, tabs and styles to also have their formats reset.

 - **Save a favorite format**: This lets you save the format as a favorite format (either a new one, or over the top of an existing favorite).